GregWaters/Golem/docs/specification.md

 else
     encode("MOV EAX, VALUE");
 ```

+# Assembly information
+Some of the features are inspired by the Netwide Assembler, which I work in often for needlessly-low-level programming.
+As it stands, it may be the assembler of choice in my personal implementation of this language draft.

 # TBA?
 There's *much* to be decided on here.
 I want to avoid making all the decisions myself,